{/*

 1. E-commerce Keyword Research

-Without keywords, it is neither possible nor advisable to optimize your products or category pages.
+Without keywords, optimizing your products or category pages is neither possible nor advisable.
 You wonder why?

 There are 700,000 Google searches in a minute.
 And that is a LOT!
 An average browser processes 1.5M digital words daily, and how do you ensure your customers find you in the search engines?